-(1) Market value of shares on date of purchase, minus the purchase price under
+(1) Market value of shares on date of purchase, minus the purchase price under the ESPP.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE APPROVAL OF THE AMENDED AND RESTATED EMPLOYEE STOCK PURCHASE PLAN.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDED AND RESTATED EMPLOYEE STOCK PURCHASE PLAN.
 THE EFFECT OF AN ABSTENTION IS THE SAME AS THAT OF A VOTE AGAINST THE AMENDED AND RESTATED EMPLOYEE STOCK PURCHASE PLAN.
+UNLESS YOU INDICATE OTHERWISE, YOUR PROXY WILL VOTE "FOR" THE PROPOSAL.